yourdevkalki/arbitrum-vibekit/.vibecode/agent-providers/scratchpad.md

 ## Project Status: FULLY COMPLETED

 The refactoring of all agents to use the provider selector pattern has been successfully completed and verified.
 All environment example files have been updated with the new provider selection options while preserving existing configuration.
 The codebase is ready for production use with centralized provider management.

+2025-01-17T21:00:00Z – Lint Errors Fixed by Executor:
+• Fixed lint errors in lending-agent-no-wallet:

+- Changed unused `toolResults` variable to `_toolResults` in agent.ts
+- Removed unused imports from agentToolHandlers.ts: z, BorrowRepaySupplyWithdrawSchema, GetWalletLendingPositionsSchema, LendingAskEncyclopediaSchema
+  • Fixed lint error in liquidity-agent-no-wallet:
+- Removed unused type definition `SupplyLiquidityExtendedSchema` from agent.ts
+  • All lint errors resolved - recursive lint command now passes with exit code 0
+  • Note: langgraph-workflow-agent has 43 warnings about 'any' type usage, but these are warnings not errors